 Graphic from Greenbelt Consumer Services

-This image, and the 2 that follow, show the original GREENBELT CENTER Co-op Food Store.
-The photos were taken between January and September of 1938.
+Here we see the original GREENBELT CENTER Co-op Food Store.
+This snapshot, and the 2 that follow, were taken between January and September of 1938.

 Photo from Library of Congress / Marion Post Wolcott